MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Ablation

 \subsection{Final impact of mirage infusion}

-Figure~\ref{fig:epochs_full} illustrates the comparison between the final version of MiAD and the original DiffCSP.
-In this analysis, we employed the optimal variant of $\NumOfAtomsInExpand = 25$ as identified in Table~\ref{tab:table_n_virtual} and adhered to the default, yet optimal, prioritization of the loss components as specified in Table~\ref{tab:table_loss}.
+Figure~\ref{fig:epochs_all} illustrates the comparison between the final version of MiAD and the original DiffCSP.
+In this analysis, we employed the optimal variant of $\NumOfAtomsInExpand = 25$ as identified in Table~\ref{tab:table_n_virtual}.
 The incorporation of mirage infusion notably enhances both stability and novelty; however, it also extends the time necessary to reach peak performance.